gradle/gradle/design-docs/managed-component-model.md

 - Allow for all types that support registration.
 - Change core plugins to declare default implementations for `ComponentSpec`, `BinarySpec` and `LanguageSourceSet`.
 This will allow `@Managed` subtypes of each of these types.
+- Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec`, `BinarySpec` and `LanguageSourceSet` type
+- Update user guide to show how to attach an internal view to the custom type

 ## Plugin author declares internal view for custom non-managed source set types